yonatankarp/github-actions/README.md

 - [ci](.github/workflows/ci.yml) - Builds the project and if selected a docker image
 - [linters](.github/workflows/linters.yml) - Runs the configured linters on the project
 - [dependabot-auto-merge](.github/workflows/dependabot-auto-merge.yml) - Runs a pipeline that allows dependabot to automatically merge PRs that opened by it.
+- [update-gradle-wrapper](.github/workflows/update-gradle-wrapper.yml) - A pipeline that allows upgrading gradle wrapper to its latest version.
+The pipeline can be executed nightly using GitHub action chron jobs.

 ---